Oma's German Bee Sting Cake ( Bienenstich)

 - Into large mixing bowl, beat the eggs and sugar until thick and creamy, about 5 minutes.

-- Whisk the flour, baking powder and salt together and then stir into egg mixture.
+- In another bowl, mix the flour, baking powder, and salt together.
+Stir into the egg mixture.

-- Pour into greased 9-inch springform pan.
-Bake for about 20 - 30 minutes until firm to touch and wooden toothpick inserted into center comes out clean.
+- Bake for about 20 - 30 minutes until firm to touch and wooden toothpick inserted into center comes out clean.

-- Bring to a simmer and simmer gently for 5 minutes, stirring continually.
-Remove from heat.
+- Bring to a boil and simmer for 5 minutes, stirring

 - Carefully spread topping on cake immediately as it comes out of the oven.
 NOTE, if the topping has cooled and firmed up, add a bit more honey or cream and reheat before spreading.